-Day 1 MaltaMake your own way to the hotel where your Tour Manager will meet you for your welcome meeting that evening.
+Day 1 MaltaMake your own way to the hotel where your Holiday Director will meet you for your welcome meeting that evening.
 Meals included: D

 Alternatively, there is an optional excursion available.
 In the morning, we'll travel to Cirkewwa in the north of Malta where you'll board a ferry for a short crossing to the island of Gozo.

 You'll notice that Gozo is much greener than Malta and has certain differing characteristics.
 On arrival, we will be met by a Local Guide and start our tour with a visit to shrine of Ta' Pinu.
 This important church is set in a stunning location on the edge of a ridge in open countryside, and provides beautiful views of the surrounding area.

 We continue the tour to our next stop and the area known as 'Dewjra'.
 Here, you'll explore interesting geological sites including Dwejra Bay and the Inland Sea – a lagoon of seawater accessible to the open sea via a small tunnel through the cliff.
 Another of Dwejra's geological delights is the Admiral's Rock or as it is better known, Fungus Rock, a special plant is said to grow here which has various medical cures.

 Just before our lunch break, we will visit the Fontana Cottage Crafts Village where you can view local handmade pottery, mouth-blown glass, Gozo lace and silver filigree.
 This short stop is ideal if you want to pick up a souvenir or take a short rest stop before settling down for lunch.

 Lunch will be served at a private estate with breathtaking views of the medieval village of l-Għarb.
 Here, you will enjoy tasting four different wines served with authentic Gozitan finger foods.

 After lunch, we will take a short walk through the busy little city of Victoria, known locally as Rabat and the Cittadellla - a small walled city within the city, where only a small number of families still live.